sgrao001/MyBooks/tom/Theater of the mind.md

 ## Initial Thoughts
 <p style="color: #f09e5a;"><span class="highlight-text">Initial Thoughts</span></p>

 These notes make no claim as to truth or knowledge.
-They are to be thought of assteppingstones, each one to be picked up, inspected, chiseled, polished, and placed back,only to be re-done, as new understandings come to light.
+They are to be thought of as steppingstones, each one to be picked up, inspected, chiseled, polished, and placed back,only to be re-done, as new understandings come to light.
 Their sole purpose is to spur curiosity, and in that role, they are intended to be provocative and incomplete.

 Truth might well be the realization that “I” refers to the awareness of the contents of an energy halo unique to all beings.
 This halo created at birth by biological encoding, is sustained by a continuum of observations, experiences, emotions and actions, and relationships to energy flows that are integral to that being.
 The evolving nature of this understanding makes the journey into the self a lifelong pursuit.